wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    compared to bandwidth), but we mitigate this by allowing the iterative to ignore Additional records whenever it wants.

-   By requiring the ALL of the Additional records are signed, and all necessary DNSSEC information for validation be included we avoid cache poisoning (I hope :-))
+   Requiring the ALL of the Additional records are signed, and all necessary DNSSEC information for validation be included avoids cache poisoning.